LucaFilipozzi/keycloak-extensions/restricted-admin-resources-request-filter/README.md

 † Please see note 1.

+This module also includes an account theme, also named `restricted`, that only allows users to reset their passwords.

 ## usage

 1. copy the JAR to the providers directory and rebuild the optimized jar
-2. set admin theme to `restricted`
+2. set admin theme to `restricted` and set account theme to `restricted`
 3. modify `realm-management.manage-users`:
     - remove associated role `realm-management.query-groups`
 4. create two new roles in client `realm-management`: